• Contact Info

 Primary Instructor - Spring 2021

-The beginning of the architectural specialization sequence, this course introduces students to the basic strategies and techniques of architectural design.
-This studio focuses on concepts of medium-scale building design, siting, and climate.
-Through multiple design exercises, students learn how these factors assist in shaping buildings.
-Recommended corequisite: ENVD 2115.
+Provides a framework for students to learn the basic strategies and techniques of architectural design.
+This project-based studio focuses on concepts of medium-scale building design, site, and climate.
+Through multiple design exercises, students learn how these factors assist in shaping our buildings.
+Recommended corequisite: ARCH 2115.

 • ARCH 3100 - Studio 2: Intermediate Architecture